jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Intervals: the building blocks

-Intervals are the distance between notes.
+Intervals are the basic building blocks of scales, melodies, and chords.
-More specifically,
+They are responsible for the way music sounds and even the emotions it can evoke.

-intervals describe the difference in pitch between two tones (See {% include chapter-link.html slug="glossary" anchor="interval"%}.)
+An interval describes the difference in pitch between two tones.

-In euroclassical music theory, and therefore in most Western music, the smallest interval is a "semitone".
+A tone is a note with a discernible pitch, and pitch is the frequency at which a sound wave vibrates.
+The higher the frequency,
+the faster the vibration,
+and the higher the pitch sounds to our ears.
+The larger an interval is between two tones, the greater the difference in pitch between them.

+Interval names have two parts: quality and number.
+A "major third" interval has a "major" quality;
+a "minor seventh" has a "minor" quality; etc.

+The number (or numeric size) of an interval is the number of letter names from one note to the next in the musical alphabet.
+For example, the interval from a C to a D is a second, from C to E is a third, and from C to G is a fifth.
+The interval from C to the next C above or below is called an "octave" (meaning 8), and from a note to itself is called a "unison" (meaning 1).

+The quality of "fourth", "fifth", "octave", and "unison" intervals are called "perfect", because the ratio between the frequencies of the pitches separated by those intervals is mathematically simple.
+(The frequency ratio of a unison is 1:1---the pitches vibrate at the same rate.
+The frequency ratio of an octave is 2:1---one pitch vibrates twice as fast as the other.
+A perfect fifth is 3:2, and a perfect forth is 4:3.)

+The quality of the remaining intervals are either "major" or "minor", which is determined by how many "semitones" they contain.

+A "semitone" is the smallest interval in most Western music.
-A semitone is the difference in pitch between two notes on a guitar string on either side of the same fret.
+It's the difference between two notes on a guitar string on either side of one fret.
-Intervals smaller than a semitone are also possible;
-these are called "microtones" and are common in Blues and non-Western musical traditions.
-The guitar is one of the few Western instruments capable of producing microtones (by bending strings).
+Semitones are also called "half steps".
+A "tone" (or "whole tone" or "whole step") is two semitones, a distance of two frets.

+The following table shows the names of intervals based on how many semitones they span.